GitLab SAST: How to use GitLab With Klocwork

 GitLab is an integrated solution that covers the entire DevOps lifecycle.
 And, Klocwork is a static code analyzer that has been designed to optimize DevSecOps processes, like CI/CD Pipelines.
 When used together, these tools provide software development teams with a powerful GitLab SAST solution.
-Here we explain this beneficial GitLab integration.
+Here we explain the benefits of GitLab SAST.

 GitLab is a web-based DevOps lifecycle tool that provides a Git-repository manager for wiki, issue-tracking, and CI/CD Pipeline features.
 It was developed by Gitlab Inc. and released in 2011.